| Since putting to sea at 2300 GMT yesterday evening (Jan 18th)

 and paddled out a ways to gain a westerly zephyr.
 In little time

+they were a speck on the horizon.
 Before upping anchor to follow them Elena, Patrick, John, Mick

 and I enjoyed a leisurely meal and gave them a bit of sea room.
 A